ConnorXXu/Lab1-ConnorXu/README.md

-This is my study buddy project for COGS3 at UCSD.
+This is my first Lab assignment for COGS3 at UCSD.